-Since 2007, Davis Projects for Peace has invited undergraduate students (including current seniors) to design grassroots projects that they will implement during summer break.
+Since 2007, Projects for Peace (formerly known as the Davis Projects for Peace) has invited undergraduate students (including current seniors) to design grassroots projects that they will implement during summer break.
 The projects judged to be the most promising and do-able will be funded at $10,000 each.
 The objective is to encourage and support motivated students to create and tryout their own ideas for building peace.

 The overall program is intended to be worldwide in scope and impact, but specific projects may be undertaken anywhere, including in the United States.
 Groups of students from the same campus, as well as individual students, may submit proposals.